iancenry/vans-hire/readme.md

     <Link to={genNewSearchParamString("type", "simple")} >Simple</Link>
     <Link to={genNewSearchParamString("type", null)} >Clear</Link>

-    function genNewSearchParamString(key, value){
+    //Sidenote: can be extracted into a utility folder since it is reusable for different parts function genNewSearchParamString(key, value){
       //create a new set of search params using the URLSearchParams(vanilla js) constructor and initialize the new search params with the value of the old search params const sp = new URLSearchParams(searchParams)